edzaga/sql-course/sql-course-en/lectures/week2/lecture8.rst

 .. note::
    In the previous example, it is used "as name" in both :sql:`SELECT`.
-As a curiousity, if you use different names next to "as", for example “as name and “as lala”, remains as name of the :sql:`UNION` table the first to be declared.
+As a curiousity, if you use different names next to "as", for example "as name1" and "as name2", remains as name of the :sql:`UNION` table the first to be declared.

 Intersection
-Similar to UNION operator, INTERSECT also operates with two SELECT statements.
-The difference is that UNION acts as an OR, while INTERSECT as a AND.

-Intersección
 ^^^^^^^^^^^^^

-Muy similar al operador UNION, INTERSECT también opera con dos sentencias SELECT.
-La diferencia consiste en que UNION actúa como un OR, e INTERSECT lo hace como AND.
+Similar to :sql:`UNION` operator, :sql:`INTERSECT` also operates with two SELECT statements.
+The difference is that :sql:`UNION` acts as an OR, while INTERSECT as a AND.

 .. note::
-   Las tablas de verdad de estos OR y AND se encuentran en la lectura 7.

-Es decir que INTERSECT devuelve los valores repetidos.

-Utilizando el ejemplo de los empleados, y ejecutando la consulta:
+   You can find the truth tables of these OR and AND in lecture 7.

+This means that INTERSECT returns the repeated values.

+Using the example of the employees, and making the query:

 ..
 Table Store_Information
         store_name      Sales   Date